-D. Lessons Learned
+D. Lessons and Issues

-Australia considers that promotion of the VPI would benefit from regional forums and meetings.
+Australia considers that promotion of the VPI would benefit from forums and meetings in the Indo-Pacific region.
 Such meetings would facilitate the full participation of members and countries from the Indo-Pacific region and support the sharing of information and best practices within similar country contexts.
+Australia encourages the VPI to continue its efforts to cooperate with similar initiatives (e.g. the Extractive Industries Transparency Initiative) to allow for the sharing of resources and the leveraging of similar contacts.